 We’ve already shared a few ride-throughs of Mystic Manor.
 Still, these videos offer a more in-depth look at what these experiences are all about – without giving too much away – followed by an extensive interview that further explores the inspiration behind it all.

 Video: Closer Look at Mystic Point experiences – Characters, store, restaurant

 The Story Behind the Story

-Walt Disney Imagineer Mark Schirmer is the Executive Creative Director of Mystic Manor along with Mystic Point, the new land that’s home to the groundbreaking new ride.
-He recently has worked on popular attractions like Monsters, Inc. Ride & Go Seek and Buzz Lightyear’s Astro Blasters in Tokyo Disneyland.
+Walt Disney Imagineer Mark Schirmer is the Executive Creative Director of Mystic Manor and Mystic Point, the new land that’s home to the groundbreaking new ride.
+He recently has worked on popular attractions like Monsters, Inc., Ride & Go Seek, and Buzz Lightyear’s Astro Blasters in Tokyo Disneyland.

 For Hong Kong Disneyland, Schirmer and his Imagineering team crafted an elaborate story inspired by some of the most widely-enjoyed Disney attractions of all time, knowing that what they were creating would immediately be compared to The Haunted Mansion.

 “We actually embraced that,” Schirmer admitted.
 “That was one of the things we took on as a challenge from a design point of view.
-On one hand we wanted to go back to classic Disney roots and figure out what is it that was done in the days that Walt developed The Haunted Mansion and Pirates of the Caribbean, or some of the great dark rides, and we wanted to go back to that, which was obviously core storytelling.”
+On the one hand, we wanted to go back to classic Disney roots and figure out what was done in the days Walt developed The Haunted Mansion and Pirates of the Caribbean or some of the great dark rides.
+We wanted to go back to that, which was obviously core storytelling.”